Social Impacts

 -- providing and protecting clean water (now and for the future),

--- involving young people in protecting water and wilderness.
+-- involving young people in protecting water and wilderness, and

 Why I care about water